-- c = growth component of capital - s = subsidies, if any - r = replacement cost of any infrastructure replaced - d = depreciated replacement cost of any infrastructure replaced - h = total estimated number of additional household units in the area planned to be serviced by the end of the LTP period.
+c = growth component of capital

+h = total estimated number of additional household units in the area planned to be serviced by the end of the LTP period.

-w = water connection size factor (for calculating water development contributions)
+W = water connection size factor (for calculating water development contributions)

 rt-a = the funding rate applied in respect of each year from the time of the works being carried out.